 Why Use gRPC?

+“Why gRPC?” you ask.
 It’s true that REST can seem like the best option in many cases.
-REST offers a mature ecosystem with a lot of support and tools for multiple languages; however, it has some trade-offs, including low consistency when integrating an API across different languages and more difficult, higher-latency streaming.
+REST offers a mature ecosystem with extensive support and tools for multiple languages.
+However, it has some trade-offs, including low consistency when integrating an API across different languages and more difficult, higher-latency streaming.
 This is where gRPC comes into play.

 Here are some of the benefits that gRPC offers: